-- Not What It Looks Like: A meta-example intended for the audience: in the opening of the film, an old man in just his boxers is violently attacking a young college age woman in her underwear, and after he knocks her out, he duct tapes her mouth and puts her on a table.
+- Not What It Looks Like: A meta-example intended for the audience: in the opening of the film, an old man is violently attacking a young college age woman in a schoolgirl outfit, and after he knocks her out, he duct tapes her mouth and puts her on a table.
 He then rips off her shirt, exposing her breasts.
-He takes off his own shirt, then cuts her open, and puts acid inside her before slitting his own throat.
+He strips down to his boxers, then cuts her open, and puts acid inside her before slitting his own throat.
 It's Dr. Hobbes desperately trying to kill the parasite inside her, and preventing it from getting him as a new host.
 They're both nearly naked so the parasite will be visible on either body.

 - Orifice Invasion: The lust-spreading parasites enter through a person's throat, with someone who's already been infected kissing another person to spread the parasite.
 Or in one case, through a woman's vagina while she's taking a bath.